Sarvesh-77/ML-from-scratch/README.md

 Simulated sampling distribution.
 Executed the gradient descent algorithm.
-Performed Linear Regression, Logistic Regression and Expectation Maximization algorithm.
+Performed Linear Regression, Logistic Regression and the Expectation Maximization Algorithm.

 A basic project mainly for understanding the math and working of machine learning models in depth.